bovcontrol/internetofcows/README.md

 Some important thinks about homebrew installation:

-- XCode requirements take a while to install, please be patient
+- XCode requirements take a while to install, please be patient.
-- After XCode install, press RETURN in the terminal to continue the Brew installation
+- After XCode install, press RETURN in the terminal to continue the Brew installation.
 - Brew will ask your user password.
 When you type that will not appears in the screen for secure reason.
 Just type and press RETURN.

 ### Install [azk](http://docs.azk.io/en/installation/) in your machine: